Electricity in Syria

 According to the International Energy Agency in 2022 almost all electricity was generated from oil and fossil gas, like energy in Syria.
 But according to Anadolu Agency as of 2024 most generation is hydro.
 In 2024 electricity grids needed war damage to be repaired.
 As of 2024 generation by power stations in Syria cannot meet demand, resulting in power cuts and air pollution from small diesel generators.
 The Ministry of Electricity aims to increase generating capacity to 12 GW by 2030.
 As the country has plenty of sunshine, solar power could be expanded.

 Generation

-In 2025 800 MW of powerships might be sent from Qatar and Turkey.
+An agreement has been signed for gigawatt scale solar power in Syria.

+In 2001 Syria reportedly produced 23.3 billion kilowatt hours (kWh) of electricity and consumed 21.6 billion kWh.
+As of January 2002, Syria's total installed electric generating capacity was 7.6 gigawatts (GW), with fuel oil and natural gas serving as the primary energy sources and 1.5 GW generated by hydroelectric power.
+A network totaling 45 GW linking the electric power grids of Syria, Egypt, and Jordan was completed in March 2001.
+Syria's electric supply capacity is an important national priority, and the government hopes to add 3,000 megawatts of power generating capacity by 2010 at a probable cost of US$2 billion, but progress has been slowed by a lack of investment capital.
+Power plants in Syria are undergoing intensive maintenance, and four new generating plants have been built.
+The power distribution network has serious problems, with transmission losses estimated as high as 25 percent of total generated capacity as a result of poor quality wires and transformer stations.
+A project for the expansion and upgrading of the power transmission network is scheduled for completion in 2005.

+As of May 2009 it was reported that the Islamic Development Bank and the Syrian government signed an agreement stating that the bank would provide a €100 million loan for the expansion of Deir Ali power station in Syria.

+Nuclear

+Syria abandoned its plans to build a VVER-440 reactor after the Chernobyl accident.
+The plans for a nuclear program were revived at the beginning of the 2000s when Syria negotiated with Russia to build a nuclear facility that would include a nuclear power plant and a seawater atomic desalination plant.

 Grid

 As of 2025 the country lacks a stable grid.
 In August 2025, power rationing had been increased due to increased exports of Azerbijani gas allowing for the reactivation of shut-down and partially operating generation plants, meaning the grid could provide two hours of power for every four hours of outages.